-Interactive Story Engine
+Interactive Story Engine and Visual Novel Engine

 FRISE is a small, MPL 2.0 licensed, Javascript program that let's you write interactive fiction and games directly in HTML -- the format of the World Wide Web.